Husky110/stable-diffusion-webui-docker/README.md

 I think that there are some flaws in his work tho, which I want to try and resolve:
 - The docker-compose.yaml-file, while being elegant, is way to hard to edit for custom purposes.
 - All containers are set up in a way, that they run as root which then leads to permission-problems on the host-machine.
 - Setting up an environment that serves "everybody" is hard.
-Especially new people might struggle with leveraging the potential that some of the UIs offer.
+This repo aims to get a good base for people that use Stable-diffusion on a regular base and complete beginners.
-- The project itself is not really beginner-friendly.
+- The original project itself is not really beginner-friendly.
 Be it for beginners to Stable Diffusion or beginners in docker.

 ## How to use
 ### Setup